Bundesliga: Bayern Munich one win away from title after beating Gladbach | DW | 13.06.2020

 Just three days after a German Cup semifinal win over Eintracht Frankfurt, Bayern were missing key players through injury and suspension, and facing a side which had beaten them in the return fixture back in December.

-And they were second-best for long periods against Borussia Mönchengladbach, but still they prevailed.
+And while they were second-best for long periods against Borussia Mönchengladbach, still they prevailed.

-Leon Goretzka netted the winner four minutes from time after a Benjamin Pavard own-goal had cancelled out Joshua Zirkzee's opener.
+Leon Goretzka netted the winner four minutes from time after a Benjamin Pavard own-goal had cancelled out Joshua Zirkzee's opener in the first period.
 The Bavarians are now just one more win away from an eighth straight Bundesliga title.

 A season of problems - and answers